Nonary/SunshineScriptInstaller/Readme.md

 ## Making Your Own Changes

 You can now proceed to make your own changes to the project.
-It's recommended to regularly sync with the upstream repository to ensure you have the latest updates and avoid merge conflicts.
+It's recommended to regularly sync with the upstream repository to ensure you have the latest updates.

-## Contributing

-Contributions to this template are welcome!
-Please read our contributing guidelines in `CONTRIBUTING.md` to learn how you can contribute.

-## License

-This project is licensed under the [MIT License](LICENSE).

----
 Feel free to star this repository if you find it useful!
 Follow the maintenance updates and contribute to the original template to help improve it for everyone.